-This pretty vegan Zucchini Cake with Orange Marmalade Glaze captures all the freshness of the season.
-The cake is moist and delicious with the delicate flavors of zucchini and orange juice, and walnuts add welcome crunch and texture.
-The easy marmalade glaze is to die for.
+This pretty vegan Zucchini Cake with Orange Marmalade Glaze is moist and delicious with the delicate flavors of zucchini and orange juice.
+Walnuts add welcome crunch and texture.
 You can make this cake whole-wheat to keep it healthy.
-A vegan, soy-free recipe.

 Spring is a great time to bake, because it's not yet so hot that you don't even want to think about turning the oven on, and there are all these great veggies around to bake with, like rhubarb and zucchini.
 And because zucchini is just so darn versatile, making a great addition to dishes savory and sweet, I always make sure I have it around as the weather warms up.